waimea-snoble/200DTD-Assesment/docs/Design.md

 I addressed the usability implication by using Nielsen's heuristics as stated below.

-I showed visibility of system status by displaying a "thank you for signing up" message after the user signs up for a task
+I showed visibility of system status by displaying a "thank you for signing up" message after the user signs up for a task so they know that they have signed up successfully.
 ![Visibility of system status](images/visibility-system-status.png)

 I showed match between system and the real world by using a rubbish bin to delete a task.